 The eating plan I give patients to heal their gut is simple but powerful.
 It can help you feel better, lose weight, and provide steady sustained energy.
 In a nutshell, here's the plan:

 - High-fiber, low-glycemic carbs like leafy greens and cruciferous vegetables

 - Slow carbs, like sweet potatoes and butternut squash

 - Clean and lean proteins like free-range poultry, wild-caught fish, and grass-fed meats

 I also include fermented foods like kimchi and unpasteurized sauerkraut.
-These probiotic-rich foods blast nasty pathogens like unfavorable bacteria, yeast, or parasites, becoming mainline defenders against leaky gut and other gut issues.
+These probiotic-rich foods help crowd out nasty pathogens like unfavorable bacteria, yeast, or parasites.*

 Besides eating these and other fermented foods, many patients take a professional-quality probiotic supplement that contains billions (not millions) of colony-forming units (CFUs, which measure a probiotic's potency).